Study of the scalar and pseudoscalar meson mass spectrum above the QCD chiral phase transition, using an effective Lagrangian approach: Summary of the results, comments and conclusions

 We conclude by observing that it would be surely interesting also to compare the ratio of the two vevs $\bar{\sigma}_2$ and $\bar{\sigma}_s$ in our model, that is to say between the \emph{light} and \emph{strange} chiral condensates, directly with lattice data for these quantities (this has not been possible using only the data from Ref. \cite{Bazavov:2019www}).
-We leave these comparisons, along with other unexplored aspects (such as the above-mentioned one concerning the masses of the $SU(2)_V^{(u,d)}$ singlet mesons) and potential refinements of the model, to future studies.
+We leave these comparisons, along with other unexplored aspects (such as the above-mentioned one concerning the masses of the $SU(2)_V^{(u,d)}$ singlet mesons) and potential refinements of the model, to future studies.\\ Future studies should also try to clarify to what extent it is reasonable to compare the various meson masses of our effective model with the corresponding screening masses obtained in lattice QCD.
+Even if in this work we have tacitly assumed that they approximately coincide, indeed there is no real reason for this to be true, as well as there is no real reason for the screening masses to coincide with the \emph{pole} masses, in particular at high temperatures, where the difference between them can be significant.
+The assumption made in this work, that these different types of masses approximately coincide, was simply the best working hypothesis we could do at this stage, but it clearly represents a sort of ``systematic uncertainty'' in our procedure: thus, further studies will be surely welcome in order to clarify the real magnitude of this systematic uncertainty (and, if possible, to avoid it).